iamdudeman/react-cross-platform-boilerplate/README.md

 ### In Progress
 1. Prod build for native
     1. Docs are a must here
-1. Reuse dependencies where possible to reduce the 500mb size
 1. One testing framework for all platforms
     1. Use enzyme and mocha for React Native testing if possible

 ### TODO
-1. True HMR for desktop dev
-1. Include PreStyle for CSS in JS for web and desktop
-    1. PreStyle native?
 1. README.md docs for how some things are done
     1. Testing with Enzyme
     1. One store file
     1. Actions calling dispatch
     1. Reusing containers
+1. True HMR for desktop dev
+1. Include PreStyle for CSS in JS for web and desktop
+    1. PreStyle native?
 1. JSDocs
 1. Add sonarwhal to web and desktop for accessibility linting
 1. Improve linting rules